 I am an immigrant and expatriate, an observer biased by a love for this country that both fills and breaks my heart every day.
 In a world where barriers to understanding proliferate, even when we speak the same language, it may seem daunting to attempt to interpret the complexities of this country for an Anglophone audience.

 I find writing not what I know (which I find to be less every year), but instead what I aspire to understand, is the only way through—the only way to truly cross the divide.

-Subscribers to The Mexpatriate receive a Sunday edition (La Semana) highlighting topics in the week in news.
+Subscribers to The Mexpatriate receive a bimonthly edition highlighting topics in the news, as well as other musings.
 My sources?
 Mexican newspapers, magazines, tweets, TV news shows, blogs and of course, first-hand observation.
 I plan on expanding my content offer in the coming months, so please stay tuned.